About Sydney Story Factory

 For more on the benefits of quality arts programs in education, read a paper by former Sydney Story Factory vice president Professor Robyn Ewing: "The Arts and Australian Education: Realising Potential".

-To read our Annual Report 2014-15 (it's more fun than it sounds) click HERE.
+To read our most recent Not-Boring Annual Report click here.

 The Sydney Story Factory is registered as an incorporated entity.
 We are a public benevolent institution with DGR1 tax status.
 All donations of $2 or more are tax deductible.